gntlmnoffice/archlinux-guide/settings.md

 #### Screen tearing and picom
 - Use [this video](https://www.youtube.com/watch?v=MfL_JkcEFbE) to determine if the screen is tearing.
-- To avoid tearing install `picon` and add `picon &` to `~/.xinitrc`.
+- To avoid tearing install `picon` and run it on start.
 This is a compositor, by default it adds shadows and fading animations, these effects can be disabled in the config.
 >Note: For some reason adding picon to `~/.xinitrc` causes a gray screen for a second before the window manager starts.
+For this reason I am calling it from `rc.lua` in awesome.

 #### GTK and Qt themes
 - Install a *GTK* theme.
 I use *Adwaita*, to install it, install `gtk3` for the *GTK 3* version and `gnome-themes-extra` for the *GTK 2* version.